Making A Special Cat Paw Print Keepsake

 Getting A Clay Cat Paw Print

-Let’s start with instructions on getting the clay paw print.
 Before involving your cat, you’ll want to get your supplies for capturing the actual cat paw print: the clay, cookie cutter, rolling pin, and hole poker.
 If you are using letter stamps or other tools, you’ll want them nearby.

 The first step is to knead the heck out of the clay.
 Pretend you are a cat making cute little biscuits.
-The claw should be as soft as you can get it so you can get a better print when your cat puts their paw on it.
+The clay should be as soft as you can get it so you can get a better print when your cat puts their paw on it.

 Roll out the clay on a clean surface to a reasonable thickness.
 Somewhere between 1/4″ and 1/2″ is usually a good amount.
 Cut out 1 or 2 shapes depending on how much clay you have.
 Having 2 gives you a chance to quickly make a backup if the first one goes south or your cat steps somewhere you don’t want.
 As an alternative method, you can also use a bigger sheet/piece of clay and wait to cut the paw print from the clay until after they’ve stepped on it.
 Transfer the clay to a flat surface such as a paper plate or cutting board so you can move it after you get the print.